fbarre96/PollenisatorGUI/README.md

 Check if you have a warning message saying that pip default install forder is out of your PATH.

-If it is the case, change install folder with `pip install -t '/PATH/TO/PACKAGES/' .` or add the install folder to your PATH.
+If it is the case do one of these:

+*  change install folder with `pip install -t '/PATH/TO/PACKAGES/' .`
+*  add the install folder to your PATH
+*  create a symlink/shortcut

+Once in your PATH, execute it:

 ```
 pollenisator-gui